Ghostkiller3986/Ghostkiller3986/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on a project at college
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++
 - 📫 How to reach me Discord - #Ghostkiller3986
-- ⚡ Fun fact: im da goat
+- ⚡ Fun fact: I'm da goat